Holiday colors for anglers are black and white—the colors of sheepshead.

 He also favors Dauphin Island Bridge.
 “Don’t neglect the structure of the bridge,” he says.
 “Sheepshead will gather around the pilings, and the oyster bars on both sides of the bridge can be very productive.
 In fact, the biggest sheepshead I’ve caught came from the shoals right beside the Dauphin Island Bridge.
 It weighed eleven pounds.”

-Basically, anglers new to the sheepshead game will have to spend a little time exploring to find spots where the December sheepshead concentrate.
+Basically, anglers new to fishing sheepshead will have to spend a little time exploring to find spots where the December sheepshead concentrate.
 However, any place where the water is around ten feet deep and has some sort of hard structure is a good place to try.

 What if They Won’t Bite?